Mediation in South Africa

 The final outcome of the Mediation is determined solely by the parties.
 The Mediator does not impose a solution on the parties or place pressure on them regarding how they should resolve their dispute, what the terms of their future agreement should look like, what steps should be taken to prevent further dispute in the future, and whether an apology is sought or required to conclude the matter and in what form such apology should take.
 Critically though, the process is a completely voluntary one and a party is not required to agree to a course of action or to settlement merely for the sake of resolution.

-Family Mediation in South Africa
+Family & Divorce Mediation in South Africa

 Leave a Reply